Easy Spinach Dal | Dal Palak in Pressure Cooker

-Pressure cooking: Into a pressure cooker, add rinsed toor dal, rinsed spinach, onion, tomato, garlic, tamarind pulp, turmeric powder, green chilies, and water, and pressure cook until the lentils and other ingredients are well cooked(Which may take up to 4 whistles).
+Pressure cooking: Into a pressure cooker, add rinsed toor dal, spinach, onion, tomato, garlic, tamarind pulp, turmeric powder, green chilies, and water, and pressure cook until the lentils are well cooked(4-5 whistles).
 Then turn off the heat and allow the pressure to release naturally.

-If your lentils take longer to cook, soak them for roughly an hour before cooking them.
-Furthermore, if you are using large spinach leaves, rinse and chop them into smaller pieces before pressure cooking.
+If the lentils that you use take longer to cook, soak them for an hour before cooking them.

-Once the pressure releases, mash the cooked ingredients well and adjust the consistency of dal by adding water if necessary.
-Stir in salt to taste and allow spinach dal to boil on medium heat for 2 minutes, then turn off the heat.
+Once the pressure releases, mash the cooked ingredients well and adjust the consistency of the dal by adding water if necessary.
+Stir in salt to taste and allow spinach dal to boil on medium heat for a couple of minutes, then turn off the heat.

 Tadka/seasoning: Heat cooking oil in a small tadka pan.
 Once the oil is hot enough, add mustard seeds and cumin seeds and allow them to pop and sizzle.
 Then add a pinch of hing, dried red chilies, and curry leaves.
 Turn off the heat and pour this tadka into the cooked dal.